Create a Python project

 In the New Project dialog, specify the project name and its location.
 The dialog may differ depending on the PyCharm edition.

-Next, click to expand the Project Interpreter node, and select the new environment or existing interpreter, by clicking the corresponding radio-button.
+Next, click to expand the Python Interpreter node, and select the new environment or existing interpreter, by clicking the corresponding radio-button.

 The following steps depend on your choice: